Neural-Bridge/nb-llm-cache/README.md

 1. **Initialization**:

    - Initialize the desired cache implementation (FirestoreCache or LocalCache) by providing necessary parameters like collection name or file path.
-   - Instantiate LLMCache with the cache object.

 2. **Caching Function Calls**:

-   - Use `LLMCache.call()` to call a function and cache its response.
+   - Use `call()` to call a function and cache its response.
 You can specify parameters to exclude from the cache key and define retry logic.

 3. **Retrieving and Storing Data**:
    - Use `get_from_cache` and `add_to_cache` methods from your cache implementation to directly interact with the cache.